 Q: Are breast implants safe?

-You can find answers to some of the most common consultation questions on this page, but for more detailed explanations that take your unique needs into account you can request a consultation online with Dr. Unger and Dr. Amaka or get in touch with his Nashville cosmetic surgery offices at 615.932.7700.
+You can find answers to some of the most common consultation questions on this page, but for more detailed explanations that take your unique needs into account you can request a consultation online with Dr. Unger and Dr. Amaka or get in touch with their Nashville cosmetic surgery offices at 615.932.7700.